Billlhw/distributed-kv-store/README.md

 ```
 In the client CLI, type `help` to show a list of commands supported.

-### Sample command to connect to a server (e.g. the server listening on port 30000):
+### Client command to connect to a server (e.g. the server listening on port 30000):
 ```
 connect localhost 30000
 ```